 To the east side of Prague on the banks of the River Labe, the industrial town of Kolín is somewhat nondescript.
 Nonetheless, it is still a handy stopping off point for anyone travelling from or to Kutná Hora.
-It also boasts a splendid main square featuring a town hall from Renaissance times, along with the impressive St Bartholomew Gothic Church, the glorious choir, which was created by Petr Parléř.
+It also boasts a splendid main square featuring a town hall from Renaissance times, along with the impressive St Bartholomew Gothic Church, the glorious choir, which Petr Parléř created.

-František Kmoch, born in 1848, was the most famous son of the town and his name is revered by fans of brass band music all across the globe.
+František Kmoch, born in 1848, was the most famous son of the town, and fans of brass band music revere his name all across the globe.
 Czech band-masters virtually held a monopoly over Austro Hungarian military bands, and Kmoch was the most supreme amongst them.
-A tribute is paid to him in June each year, when enthusiasts from across the globe travel to Kolín and fill the air with the upbeat sound of trombones, tubas and trumpets.
+In June each year, a tribute is paid to him when enthusiasts from across the globe travel to Kolín and fill the air with the upbeat sound of trombones, tubas, and trumpets.

-Průhonice Castle was built during the Middle Ages, although the current structure is a romantic building in the style of the Czech neo renaissance.
-Count Ernst Silva Taroucca constructed this castle during the late nineteenth century, and he was also involved with laying the park out (each day April to October 07:00 to 19:00, November to March 08:00 to 17:00).
+Průhonice Castle was built during the Middle Ages, although the current structure is a romantic building in the style of the Czech neo-renaissance.
+Count Ernst Silva Taroucca constructed this castle during the late nineteenth century.
+He was also involved with laying the park out (each day April to October 07:00 to 19:00, November to March 08:00 to 17:00).
 This was a great landscape design accomplishment with vistas, lakes, an alpine garden, walks and, more than anything, innumerable trees, both exotic and native.

 The Castle at Okoř

 These fortress ruins are within convenient reach of Prague.
 The area surrounding the ruins is also ideal for a stroll in the afternoon.
-This castle, that dates back to the thirteenth century, underwent phases of both Renaissance and Gothic Incarnations, prior to being seriously damaged during the 30 Years War.
+This castle, which dates back to the thirteenth century, underwent phases of both Renaissance and Gothic Incarnations before being seriously damaged during the 30 Years War.
 After this, it was rebuilt as Mikulov Castle in a Baroque style.
 These ruins provide the ideal location for 1 of the medieval fairs of the region during the summertime, which is maybe the best period to visit (www.festivalokor.cz).

 Discovering Lake Lipno

-This man-made lake, the Czech Republic’s largest area of water and the River Vltava’s source, is literally a seaside in a land-locked location.
+This human-made lake, the Czech Republic’s largest water area and the River Vltava’s source, is literally a seaside in a land-locked location.
 It spans out for 17 kilometres, with cottage communities and sandy beaches set against the leaning pine trees.
-The Lipno nad Vltavou town has a dam, and is a popular location for water-sports in the summertime (windsurfing, sailing and water-skiing), and skiing during the winter months (visit www.lipnoservis.cz for more details about fees and rentals).
+The Lipno nad Vltavou town has a dam.
+It is a popular location for water sports in the summertime (windsurfing, sailing and water-skiing) and skiing during the winter months (visit www.lipnoservis.cz for more details about fees and rentals).